Defusing conflict, anywhere

 Conflict can happen to anyone, anywhere.
 You might be expecting it or it might take you by surprise, but how you respond really matters!
 Will your actions escalate the situation or defuse it?
 Say and do the defusing thing and you greatly increase your chances of getting the outcome you want from the situation!

-We have had 10 great years, helping people and organisations to manage conflict, aggression and antisocial behaviour, but unfortunately we can no longer continue.
+Dfuse has now closed.
+We had 10 great years, helping people and organisations to manage conflict, aggression and antisocial behaviour, but unfortunately we can no longer continue.
 Thank you to all who have worked with us and supported us, we have met some fantastic people along to way.
-A report of our achievements over the 10 years will be posted here soon.

 We didn’t want our work or the Dfuse Defusing Approach to disappear as we know that our teaching resources can make a difference in schools and communities and that many organisations rely on our training for their workforce.
 Therefore links to contact our lead trainers directly are given below and we have made all of our teaching resources available – for free!
 In fact, even better than that, the resources are also royalty free!
 Click the links below to get yours!
 Take them, adapt them, rebrand them and use them in your own context – all we ask is that you credit Dfuse as your source.